LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Plymouth list opening hours for each library.
 These can be useful in a few ways:

-- The obvious practical one of telling people when the library is and isn't open
+- The obvious one of telling people when the library is and isn't open
 - Comparing usage data by accounting for number of hours the library is open.
 - Factoring in people who are likely to be able to use the library at the times it is open when analysing a catchment area